 Quality of our products

-Our goal is to provide customers and patients with high-quality brand-name products.
+Our goal is to provide customers and patients at all times with high-quality original products.
 Through our quality vision – ‟Quality is embedded in everything we do!” – we remind our employees of their responsibility – across all business sectors, all Group functions and all levels of the company.

 Responsibility for our employees

-Employees are crucial to the success of a company.
-They therefore play a central role in our business endeavors.
+Our employees contribute to groundbreaking progress in science and technology across the world.
+They are the basis of our success and therefore play a central role for the success of our business.
 In accordance with our company values, we live a culture of mutual esteem and respect.
-We seek to further our entrepreneurial success by recruiting, developing and motivating the most suitable employees, which is why we focus our employee strategy on employee development, compensation, and performance management.
-We furthermore strive to foster diversity among our employees (more information can be found under “People”).
+To remain successful in the future we want to attract people to our company who contribute their curiosity, their courage and spirit of invention.
+We therefore place a strategic focus on employee development, leadership and performance management.
+Furthermore, we strive to foster diversity among our employees (more information can be found under ‟People”).

 Responsibility for the environment

-In the manufacture of our products, we seek to impact the environment as little as possible.
+We seek to impact the environment as little as possible while doing business.
 This especially includes efficiently conserving resources such as energy, water and raw materials while also continuously reducing our emissions and waste.

 Environmental management system